Cholee has adopted several animals throughout her lifetime and has experience adopting from all sorts of venues.

 Adopting a pet can be a fun and rewarding experience, but it can also be frustrating to find the perfect cat for you and your family.
-Before you start looking, it's always a good idea to list the places where you can get a cat along with what types of cats you can purchase from each of these places.
+Before you start looking, it's always a good idea to list the places where you can get a cat along with what type of cats you can purchase from each of these places.
 Are you looking for a purebred or a mix?
 Are you looking for a mellow adult cat, or a frisky kitten?
 These types of questions will impact where you can find your perfect cat.

 A Guide to Choosing the Right Cat

 Cats are well known for their compassionate companionship behavior.
 They are easy to train and as a general rule are low maintenance.
 They can easily adapt to new homes and situations, and are very resourceful.
 I have never owned a mean cat, however the home life and history will greatly affect their demeanor.
-If you are choosing to adopt, be sure to inquire about the cats history and past home life.
-Including why it was put up for adoption or given to a shelter.
+If you are choosing to adopt, be sure to inquire about the cat's history and past home life, including why it was put up for adoption or given to a shelter.

 - Room for one more (Do you already have pets?
 Have you considered the affects getting a cat would have on them?)

 - Kitten, adult, or senior (Each age group comes with their own advantages and disadvantages)

 - Personality (Do you have time to play multiple times a day?
 Each cat has their own unique personality and knowing what you can handle is very important.
 Some cats will be very mellow and love to snuggle, while others will be playful and mischievous)

 - Household (Do you have young children?
 Allergies?
 These among other household dynamics will impact which type of cat you can get)